-Choose : Source Server
+Choose Source Server

-Choose the server whose data you war it to protect.
+Choose the server whose data you wa nt to protect.

-▲ Curren t Servers
+- Curren nt Servers

 Servers:

 Server 🔺 Version

-8 alpha 7.0.0.1261.0
+alpha 7.0.0.1261.0

-8 beta 7.0.0.1261.0
+3 beta 7.0.0.1261.0

-1

 ▼ Find a New Server

 - Current Servers-This list contains the servers currently available in your console session.
 Servers that are not licensed for the workflow you have selected will be filtered out of the list.
 Select your source server from the list. - Find a New Server-If the server you need is not in the Current Servers list, click the Find a New Server heading.
 From here, you can specify a server along with credentials for logging in to the server.
 If necessary, you can click Browse to select a server from a network drill-down list.